smurfix/remi/README.md

 Compatibility
 ===
-Remi is made to be compatible from Python2.7 to Python3.X.
+Remi is compatible with Python3.4 or newer.
 Please notify compatibility issues.

 Security